Trump administration farmer bailouts: China

 China had been one of the leading importers of US agricultural products.
 In 2017 China imported goods worth $19.1 billion, but due to tariffs imposed by China on agriculture products the number of imported goods fell to $9.1 billion.
 China purchased 14.3 million tonnes of US soybean, which is the lowest number in 11 years.
-Before US-China trade war, China imported 32.9 million tonnes of US soybean.
+Before China–US trade war, China imported 32.9 million tonnes of US soybean.